jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/read/_isidapproved.md

 function _isIdApproved(uint256 _fundingCycleId) private view returns (bool) { ... }
 ```

+* Arguments:
   * `_fundingCycleId` is the ID of the funding cycle to get an approval flag for.
 * The view function is private to this contract.
 * The function does not alter state on the blockchain.
 * The function returns the approval flag.